pokt-network/node-nanny/README.md

 ### 4. Start the App

 - Then, run `docker-compose up -d` from the same directory as this file.
-This will pull down the latest Node Nanny images, as well as setup the MongoDB and Redis containers and start the Node Nanny application.
+This will pull down the latest Node Nanny images, as well as the MongoDB and Redis containers and start the Node Nanny application.

 You are now ready to start adding inventory data.

-The Node Nanny UI will be available on port 3000 on your host machine; it is highly recommended to configure your access settings to prevent access from unauthorized IPs.
+The Node Nanny UI will be available on port 3000 on your host machine; **it is highly recommended to configure your access settings to prevent access from unauthorized IPs.**

 # How To Use